Animals / Mammal Facts / Dogs - The Canidae Family, Good Runners / Raccoon Dog - The Night Wanderer

 Although the raccoon dog resembles a raccoon, due to its shape, size and facial characteristics, it is very much a member of the dog family.
 It is considered to be one of the earliest species that other dog species have evolved from.

-It is native to east Asia, but has also been introduced into eastern Europe.
-Due to habitat destruction and extensive hunting and trapping - mainly for its fur – the numbers have declined in east Asia.
+It is native to East Asia, but has also been introduced into Eastern Europe.
+Due to habitat destruction and extensive hunting and trapping – mainly for its fur – the numbers have declined in East Asia.
 In Europe, however, it is considered an invasive species.

-"Night Wanderer" is a translation of its scientific name referring to their "secretive" nocturnal escapades; however, it is now known that they can be active during the day as well.
+“Night Wanderer” is a translation of its scientific name referring to their “secretive” nocturnal escapades; however, it is now known that they can be active during the day as well.
 Tanuki is the Japanese name.
+The Japanese have some very interesting mythological tales (and more recently some comics) featuring the Tanuki.

 Unique Physical Features

 On the outside, the raccoon dog looks like a raccoon, but its skull has a very strong resemblance to that of the South American fox.
 Despite this resemblance, the two species are not closely related.
-Raccoon dogs have a diet that includes meat and plants, so its dentition and digestive system differs from other canid species.

-The canines are small and relatively weak and the molars are flat.
-The intestines are about 50 percent longer than those of other dogs, due to the high plant and vegetable component of their diet.
 The raccoon dog has a long torso, short legs and a short tail.

+Raccoon dogs have a diet that includes meat and plants, so they require a slightly different set of teeth and digestive system than other canid species.
+The canine teeth are small and relatively weak and the molars are flat.
+The intestines are about 50 percent longer than those of other dog family species.
+This allows them to process the vegetable component of their diet.

 Their body weight is dependent on the season.
 In March, a raccoon dog will weigh about 6.6 lbs (3 kg); by September, this weight can double, with males weighing around 15 lbs (7 kg).
 Their fur also becomes thicker in winter, which insulates them from the cold and provides protection from water.